 We are committed to providing a safe and positive learning and working environment for all students, so everyone can meet their learning goals.
 You can expect to be treated with fairness, dignity and respect by staff and other students.
 We will provide:

-Our commitment to you is based on the concept of Ako, a reciprocal relationship that is characterised by mutual respect, effort and responsibility.
+We base our relationship with students on Ako, a reciprocal relationship of mutual respect, effort and responsibility.
 Learning happens together when we all engage in the journey.
-Therefore as a student, you are expected to:
+As a student, you are expected to:

 If this does not resolve the issues, then further meetings will be held, and stronger sanctions may be applied.
 In the most serious cases, this can result in your enrolment being terminated.